aneto0/MARTe2/Docs/User/source/core/gams/datasource.rst

 .. image:: Brokers-1.png

-The DataSource implementation will return the most appropriate Broker based **only** on the GAM signal properties:
+The DataSource implementation will return the most appropriate Broker based **only** on the GAM signal properties (see ``DataSourceI::GetBrokerName`` to read the available properties):

 .. code-block:: c++

-   //This function will be called for every signal that interacts with this DataSource const char8* LinuxTimer::GetBrokerName(StructuredDataI& data, const SignalDirection direction) {
+   //This function will be called for every signal that interacts with this DataSource. const char8* LinuxTimer::GetBrokerName(StructuredDataI& data, const SignalDirection direction) {
        const char8 *brokerName = NULL_PTR(const char8 *);
        if (direction == InputSignals) {